Reducing energy consumption

 Anyone looking at Schiphol from a distance at night can see that it takes a lot of energy to keep a modern city like Schiphol running 24 hours a day.

-We use more than 175 million kWh in electricity alone.
-That equals well over the amount used by 50,000 households!
-In an agreement with the government, Schiphol has committed to ensuring energy consumption over the 2005-2020 period grows by 2% less than what might be expected on the basis of passenger volumes and expansion of the real estate portfolio.
+We use more than 200 million kWh in electricity alone.
+This more than equals the consumption of 50,000 households!
+In an agreement with the government, Schiphol is committed to ensuring that the annual rise in energy consumption between 2005 and 2020 is 2% lower than forecast on the basis of passenger volumes and expansion of the real estate portfolio.
 This commitment applies to our own operations at the Schiphol location.

-- A large share of the public area and car park lighting was replaced with LED lighting.
+- Replacing a large proportion of our public area and car park lighting with LED lighting.

-- We have initiated the process to obtain BREEAM-NL in-use sustainability certification for our office portfolio.
+- Initiating a step-by-step plan to obtain BREEAM-NL in-use sustainability certification for our office portfolio.

-- We are developing an energy-neutral mobile commercial multi-tenant building at Schiphol-East.
+- Developing an energy-neutral mobile commercial multi-tenant building at Schiphol-Oost.